Evan P. Economo | Chisa Oshiro | Julian Katzke | Lazzat Aibekova | Karen Kohama | Riou Mizuno | Eli Sarnat

 Karen Kohama, Research Technician

-I recently completed my undergraduate studies at The City College of New York and a research intern in the Economo Unit.
+I recently completed my undergraduate studies at The City College of New York and worked as a research intern in the Economo Unit.
 As an undergraduate, I studied the spatial diversity patterns of butterflies in the Philippines.
-As an intern, I transitioned to learn more about insect morphology and geometric morphometric methods, primarily focusing on Philippine butterfly wing and body size.
+When I was an intern, I transitioned to learn more about insect morphology and geometric morphometric methods, primarily focusing on Philippine butterfly wing and body size.
 Now as a research technician in the Arilab, I hope to support the lab through specimen curation, micro-CT scanning, and morphological segmentations.

 Riou Mizuno, Postdoctoral Researcher